AaronVanGeffen/FacebookMessageThreads/README.md

 Furthermore, it outputs the threaded messages chronologically for natural reading, instead of the reverse order provided.

+## Requirements

+The script makes use two CPAN modules: File::Slurp and Mojo::DOM.
+Please install them before running the script.

 ## Usage
 ```
 $ ./threadsplitter.pl path/to/facebook/dump/messages.htm conversations/